 The art of writing must have been known in the time of the early Pharaohs.
-Moses is commanded “to write for a memorial in a book” (Exodus 17:14) a record of the attack of Amalek.
+Moses is commanded “Write this in a book as a memorial” (Exodus 17:14 NASB) a record of the attack of Amalek.
 Frequent mention is afterwards made of writing (28:11, 21, 29, 36; 31:18; 32:15, 16; 34:1, 28; 39:6, 14, 30).
-The origin of this art is unknown, but there is reason to conclude that in the age of Moses it was well known.
-The inspired books of Moses are the most ancient extant writings, although there are written monuments as old as about B.C.
-2000.

 The words expressive of “writing,” “book,” and “ink,” are common to all the branches or dialects of the Semitic language, and hence it has been concluded that this art must have been known to the earliest Semites before they separated into their various tribes, and nations, and families.